FDA approved for more than 25 years

 Can gabapentin cause hair loss?
 And if so, why does gabapentin cause hair loss?

-If you find yourself Googling “gabapentin side effects hair loss” or “gabapentin hair loss reversible,” you’re not alone.
-Whether you’re experiencing hair loss that might be due to gabapentin or just investigating rumors before taking this medication, it can be hard to get clear answers.
+If you’ve Googled ”gabapentin side effects hair loss” or ”gabapentin hair loss reversible,” you’re not alone.
+Whether you’re experiencing excess shedding that might be due to gabapentin or just investigating rumors before taking this medication, it can be hard to get clear answers.

-While gabapentin is a well-known, effective medication for various neurological issues, this antiepileptic drug doesn’t come without side effects — and yes, reports of hair loss are among them.
+Gabapentin is a well-known, effective medication for various neurological issues.
+But this antiepileptic drug doesn’t come without side effects — and yes, reports of hair loss are among them.

-Gabapentin is an oral prescription anticonvulsant and antiepileptic (drugs used to treat epilepsy and seizures) that affects the nervous system.
+Gabapentin is an oral prescription anticonvulsant and antiepileptic (drugs used to treat epilepsy and seizures).
+Known as a pregabalin and sold under the brand names Neurontin®, Horizant®, and Gralise®, this type of medication affects the nervous system.

-This anti-seizure medication can also be prescribed off-label for ailments it’s not FDA-approved for.
-This includes everything from restless leg syndrome to postherpetic neuralgia (pain and burning skin from shingles).
+Gabapentin is mainly an anti-seizure medication, but it can also be prescribed off-label for ailments it’s not FDA-approved for.
+This includes everything from restless leg syndrome (RLS) to postherpetic neuralgia (pain and burning skin from shingles).

-Its most well-known uses, however, are in managing nerve pain from conditions like fibromyalgia and treating seizures by “decreasing abnormal excitement in the brain.”
+However, its most well-known uses are managing nerve pain from conditions like fibromyalgia and treating seizures.

-Gabapentin is often used to treat a condition called diabetic neuropathy — pain or discomfort experienced by people with diabetes-based nerve damage.
+Gabapentin is often used for the treatment of neuropathic pain.
+It can help those with a condition called diabetic neuropathy — pain or discomfort experienced by people with diabetes-based nerve damage.

-There’s (disclaimer: infrequent but eyebrow-raising) evidence suggesting gabapentin can cause hair loss.
-The FDA (U.S. Food and Drug Administration) referred to it as a “hair disorder” in labeling records from 2010, calling it an “infrequent” side effect.
+There’s (disclaimer: uncommon but eyebrow-raising) evidence suggesting gabapentin can cause hair loss.
+The FDA (U.S. Food and Drug Administration) referred to the side effect as a ”hair disorder” in labeling records from 2011, calling it a ”rare” side effect.

 We have a few pieces of anecdotal evidence to support the possibility.

-According to a 2011 article published in the Journal of Research in Medical Sciences, hair loss could be a “lasting effect” of gabapentin treatment, even though the manufacturer doesn’t list it as a side effect.
+According to a 2011 article, hair loss could be a ”lasting effect” of gabapentin treatment, even though the manufacturer doesn’t list it as a side effect.
 For context, this research was written a full 17 years after the drug was first released.

-What’s more, a 2009 letter in the Journal of Pain and Symptom Management detailed a patient’s experience taking gabapentin for a neurologically induced burning sensation.
+What’s more, a 2009 letter detailed one patient’s experience taking gabapentin for a neurologically induced burning sensation.
 After a week, she noticed significant hair loss — patchy alopecia — which was more of a problem, according to the patient, than the burning sensation.

 In the letter, the researchers said they thought they were witnessing one of the first cases of alopecia as a side effect of gabapentin.